data-gymnasia/courses/content/programming-in-python/content.md

 ### Pandas

-We google "enter CSV in Python", and we scan the first several search results.
+We Google "enter CSV in Python", and we scan the first several search results.
 The first couple show examples with a dozen or so lines of code, which seems more complicated than necessary.
 Going back to the search results, we see a function called **{code.language-python}pandas.read_csv**, and we remember that Pandas is the recommended package for handling spreadsheet data in Python.
 So we do

     pre: code.language-python
       | import pandas as pd